 As President, I am committed to the principles of affirmative action and equal employment opportunity.
 In order to ensure dissemination and implementation of equal employment opportunity and affirmative action throughout all levels of the organization, the Director Office of Civil Rights and Title IX Compliance, Title IX and ADA Coordinator has been assigned duties for Western Washington University, including establishing and maintaining an internal audit and reporting system to allow for effective measurement of the University's programs.

 In furtherance of the University's policy regarding affirmative action and equal employment opportunity, Western Washington University has developed written Affirmative Action Programs (AAPs) which set forth the policies, practices, and procedures that Western Washington University is committed to in order to ensure that its policy of nondiscrimination and affirmative action is accomplished.
 Western’s AAPs are available for inspection by any employee or applicant for employment upon request and during normal business hours.
 Requests to inspect the AAPs should be made in advance by contacting the Office for Civil Rights and Title IX Compliance (email@example.com or 360-650-2307).
 Any questions should be directed to the Office for Civil Rights and Title IX Compliance.

-For more information about the University’s commitment to equal employment opportunity, please view the “EEO is the Law” Poster and Poster Supplement, as well as Pay Transparency Nondiscrimination Provision Statement.
+For more information about the University’s commitment to equal employment opportunity, please view the "Know Your Rights: Workplace Discrimination is Illegal" Poster, as well as Pay Transparency Nondiscrimination Provision Statement.
 These resources are also provided by EEOC and OFCCP in additional languages and in a format optimized for screen readers.
 To request any of these resources in an alternate format, please contact firstname.lastname@example.org, 360-650-3307, or 711 (Washington Relay).